- Square Enix

 Instruments: Piano, Electone

-Game Works: Super Mario, The Legend of Zelda, Star Fox 64
+Game Works: Super Mario Series, The Legend of Zelda Series

-After studying the arts in general at university, Kondo decided to apply for a job at Nintendo after the company advertised at his university.
-Becoming the first person at the company recruited for the specialised purpose of music creation, initial works included the Arcade's Golf, Punch-Out, and Soccer.
-However, it was with the NES' Super Mario Bros. that Koji Kondo made his big break, creating iconic tunes such as the overworld theme that became engraved in popular culture.
-On behalf of The Legend of Zelda, Kondo produced a memorable and gallant score of enormous historical significance.
+After studying the general arts at university, Kondo decided to apply for a job at Nintendo after the company advertised at his university.
+Having become the first person at the company recruited for the specialised purpose of music creation, Kondo's initial works included the Arcade's Golf and Punch Out.
+However, the Nintendo Entertainment System's Super Mario Bros. gave Koji Kondo his big break.
+He overcame the limitations of the console to create iconic tunes such as the overworld theme.
+On behalf of The Legend of Zelda, Kondo subsequently produced a memorable and gallant score of similar significance.

 Over the years, Kondo's scores have grown more elaborate.
 His work on Super Mario Bros.
-3, Super Mario World, and The Legend of Zelda: A Link to the Past developed the successful formulae of their predecessors.
+3, Super Mario World, and The Legend of Zelda: A Link to the Past developed on the approach of their predecessors.
 For the Nintendo 64, Kondo reflected his versatility with the diverse accompaniment to Super Mario 64, an orchestral score to Star Fox 64, and his magnum opus, The Legend of Zelda: Ocarina of Time.
-His other works include Nazo no Murasame Jo, Doki Doki Panic, and Pilotwings.
-His work has been a popular subsequent of game arrangements, album releases, and concert performances.
+His other projects include Shin Onigashima, Nazo no Murasame Jo, Doki Doki Panic, and Pilotwings.
+His work has become a popular subject of game arrangements, album releases, and concert performances.